AlexMi-Ha/Website/src/posts/i-wrote-my-own-blogging-software.md

 GitHub pages also offers the ability to serve the website with a **custom domain**.
 Thankfully I have one!

 Just add a `CNAME` dns record for your domain, that points to the github servers and add your domain in the repository settings.
-You can read more about this process [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages).
+You can read more about this process in the [GitHub docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages).

 ## Why you should not write your own blogging software!